CyberNautical/Automatic-Evaluation-Framework-for-LLM-Responses-Methodology-and-Example-Application/README.md

 - **Custom Relevance Evaluation**: Scores responses based on criteria such as accuracy, completeness, engagement, or alignment with a given prompt.
 - **Initial Human Relevance Evaluation**: Ensures deeper contextual and semantic nuances are captured by the custom relevance evaluation.

 Together, these tools provide a robust framework for evaluating AI-generated responses, especially in contexts where responses are open-ended and there is no single correct answer.
+For instance, a sudden increase in permutation entropy or inversion count, or a decrease in LIS, can alert you to potential issues, prompting further investigation or model adjustments.

 ## Example Application
 **Scenario**: